jhipster/jhipster-dotnetcore/docs/Features/fronts.md

 ## Alpha - Blazor

-Blazor is a free and open-source web framework that enables developers to create web apps using C# and HTML
+Blazor is a free and open-source web framework that enables developers to create web apps using C# and HTML.

 ## Alpha - Xamarin